Glossary

 Local area coordination

-A program delivered at the individual, community and systemic level to support people with disability to access a broad range of community and government supports and services.
+A program to support people with disability to access a broad range of community and mainstream supports and services.

-Local area coordination supports people with disability to create and work towards their goals, build capacity to make their own decisions and choices, and access the supports they need to live the life they choose.
+Local area coordination supports people with disability to pursue their goals, build capacity to make their own choices, and access the supports they need to live the life they choose.

 Local area coordination partners